lthms/soap.coffee-lthms/site/posts/RewritingInCoq.md

 ```

 Because “equality” means something very specific in Coq, we won't say “two
-gates are equal” anymore, but “two gates are equivalent”.
+gates are equal” anymore, but “two gates are equivalent.”
 That is,
 `gate_eq`{.coq} is an equivalence relation.
 But “equivalence relation” is also
 something very specific.
 For instance, such relation needs to be symmetric (`R
 x y -> R y x`{.coq}), reflexive (`R x x`{.coq}) and transitive (`R x y -> R y z